Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 What's important to note here is that it is normally possible to break a line after the grapheme cluster containing the virama when the virama is visible.
 This is currently difficult to manage because the decision as to whether the text is segmented into 2 graphemes or one depends only on the capabilities of the font used (ie. the rendered result); the code point sequence is identical for both cases, and gives no clues to which approach to segmentation is applicable.

 Visible viramas can also affect vowel sign positioning.
-For the purposes of illustration, see fig_prebase_position, where the placement of the pre-base vowel varies.
+For the purposes of illustration, see Figure 14, where the placement of the pre-base vowel varies.
 In the conjunct form on the left, the vowel sign is rendered to the left of the whole conjunct.
 If the sequence is not rendered as a conjunct, as in the second example, the pre-base glyph precedes the TA, not the SA.
+(The underlying sequence of characters is the same in both cases.)

 Test in your browser.
 The words test units that equate to grapheme clusters only, and others that include conjuncts.
 First, the text is displayed in a contenteditable paragraph, then in a textarea.
 Results are reported for Gecko (Firefox), Blink (Chrome), and WebKit (Safari) on a Mac.